aaroncampbell/efficient-related-posts/readme.txt

 Posts are considered related based on tags.
 This may be extended in the future, but I wanted to keep the queries as clean as possible.

+== Changelog ==

+= 0.2.6 =
+* Categories to ignore are now chosen using checkboxes!
+Much better than finding category IDs and making a comma separated list of them
+* Moved Changelog into readme file so you can see it on wordpress.org

+= 0.2.5 =
+* Fixed warning caused by array_walk returning a non-array
+* Add link to settings page.

+= 0.2.4 =
+* Fixed plugin URI

+= 0.2.3 =
+* Released via WordPress.org

+= 0.2.2 =
+* Fixed issue with title not displaying
+* Renamed in anticipation of adding to WordPress.org

+= 0.2.1 =
+* When spidering though related posts, limit the posts that are checked

+= 0.2.0 =
+* First run of processing posts in chunks

+= 0.1.4 =
+* Fixed array_slice error that showed up when there were no related posts
+* Fixed the issue with the "No Related Posts" text not showing

+= 0.1.3 =
+* Formatted Admin page warning correctly

+= 0.1.2 =
+* Added all copy and made it all translatable for future application

+= 0.1.1 =
+* MySQL query optimizations to reduce processing time

+= 0.1.0 =
+* Added all settings to admin page
+* Added helper functions for displaying
+* Added ability to add related posts to RSS
+* Added ability to ignore categories from matches
+* Added ability to automatically add to posts
+* Added ability to specify title
+* Added ability to specify text to display if no related posts exist

+= 0.0.4 =
+* Added admin page to process posts - still needs serious cleanup

+= 0.0.3 =
+* Processes all posts

+= 0.0.2 =
+* Processes Post now

+= 0.0.1 =
+* Original Version